 Your vault is now syncing!
 But you still need to tell Obsidian where it is.

-2. Click “use an existing Vault” and browse to your newly synced vault.
+- Click “Use an Existing Vault” and browse to your newly synced vault.

-I have mine synced between my phone, laptop, and PC, and it works seamlessly.
-So repeat the process for any other devices you want to sync/ Notes are now synced immediately.
+My vault syncs between my phone, laptop, and PC, and it works seamlessly.
+Repeat the process for any other devices you want to sync.
+Notes are now synced immediately.

 How to Sync Your Obsidian Vault with Google Drive